Nandini905/Nandini905/README.md

 - 🎯 Targeting: **Software Developer** and **Data Analyst** roles
 - 💬 Ask me about: Java · Python · MERN Stack · Network Security
 - 📍 India
+- 🚀 Open to full-time roles and internships from May-2026

 ---